Staff

 Patient and Facility Care

 Judy has worked at STAH the longest of any staff member, starting in November, 1993.
 She is originally from Muncy, Pennsylvania, has lived all throughout the state, and currently resides in Watsontown.
 Judy is married to Wayne, and they have 3 children named Stacey, Wesley, and Travis.
-Judy also shares her home with 2 dogs, named Martina and Tinkerbell, 6 cats named Jeter, Toys, Toby, Spunky, Squirt, and Alien, and 1 rabbit named Fluffy.
+Judy also shares her home with 3 dogs, named Martina, Tinkerbell, and Scrappy Doo, 6 cats named Jeter, Toys, Toby, Spunky, Squirt, and Alien, and 1 rabbit named Fluffy.
 Judy’s favorite breed of dogs are Labs and Collies, and she also likes wild cats, especially tigers, lions, panthers, and leopards.

 Judy chose to work with animals, “Because I like all kinds of animals, and they need people to help take care of them, and it gives me joy to help them.”
 Her professional interests included patient care and the human-animal bond.
 Judy is often working in the back of the hospital helping to care for your pets and keeping the hospital clean, and she has an uncanny ability of remember clients and their pets’ names.